Karen Carpenter (album)

-Karen Carpenter is the only solo album by singer/drummer Karen Carpenter of the Carpenters, recorded between 1979 and 1980 and released by A&M Records in 1996.
-It has sold around one million copies worldwide.
+Karen Carpenter is the only solo album by singer/drummer Karen Carpenter of the Carpenters, recorded between 1979 and 1980 and was first released on September 11, 1996 in Japan, followed by a US release on October 8 by A&M Records.

-Background
+Background and recording

+The album came about when Richard Carpenter, Karen's older brother and musical partner, announced in 1979 that he wanted to take the year off while being treated for an addiction to Quaaludes putting Carpenters on a temporary hold.
+Karen on the other hand was eager to work and decided to pursue a solo record.

-The album was recorded in New York with producer Phil Ramone in 1979 and 1980, during the time that her brother Richard was being treated for an addiction to Quaaludes.
-Some of the songs from the album were later featured on the Carpenters' 1989 compilation Lovelines and later releases.
-In the liner notes, Karen dedicated the project to her brother Richard, "with all my heart".
-The liner notes (including comments from Richard Carpenter and producer Phil Ramone) include Richard's explanation for shelving the album in 1980, and his later decision to release it as Karen approved it.
-Karen was backed by various New York and Los Angeles studio musicians, including Steve Gadd, Greg Phillinganes, Louis Johnson and members of Billy Joel's band.
+The album was recorded in New York with producer Phil Ramone in 1979 and 1980.
+Karen was backed by various New York and Los Angeles studio musicians, including John "JR" Robinson, Steve Gadd, Greg Phillinganes, Louis Johnson and members of Billy Joel's band.

-Refusal and posthumous release
+Out of the twenty-one songs recorded, only eleven were chosen for the album.
+The songs on the album were mixed according to Karen Carpenter's instructions.

+The production of the album cost $400,000 of Carpenter's own money and $100,000 fronted by A&M Records.
+The $100,000 fronted by A&M was offset against Carpenters' future album royalties.

+Cancellation

 A&M executives in New York approved the material, but the executives in Los Angeles, including label owners Herb Alpert and Jerry Moss, responded negatively.
 Ramone recalls that Carpenter broke down in tears.
 Devastated, she accepted A&M's urging not to release the album.
+It was officially announced in May 1980.

 Richard Carpenter later said that the decision not to release the album was Karen's, who respected the opinions of A&M executives and others—including him.
 Several musicians who worked on the album have said that Carpenter very much wanted her album to be released and that it was not her idea or decision to shelve it.

 An episode of E!
 True Hollywood Story profiling Karen Carpenter claims that Herb Alpert called the album "unreleaseable".
 Quincy Jones championed releasing the album to Derek Green, an A&M Records vice-president, but Alpert, Moss and Green insisted the album had to be canceled.

-The production of the album cost $400,000 of Carpenter's own money and $100,000 fronted by A&M Records.
-The $100,000 fronted by A&M was offset against Carpenters' future album royalties.
+On February 3, 1983, the day before Carpenter's death, she called Ramone to discuss the album; according to Ramone, Carpenter said, "I hope you don't mind if I curse.
+I still love our fucking record!"